 With a successful re-launch out of the way, the Chamber could begin to focus its efforts in improving the management of its member communications.

-We started by building a system which allowed them to dynamically match the membership of users of a particular committee to a relevant mailing list handled by our chosen provider, Mailchimp.
+We built a system which allowed them to dynamically match the membership of users of a particular committee to a relevant mailing list handled by our chosen provider, Mailchimp.
 This dramatically reduced the burden on Chamber administrators, as Chamber members could declare their interest in a given committee in one place, and our system would add them to the relevant documentation access list in the Library as well as include them on the automated circulars.

 Since first employing the services of Omni Digital, we have found them to be forward thinking, strategic, honest, trustworthy, hard working and utterly committed to our needs.
-They are now a fundamentally important asset to our work. - Jonathan Roberts, Head of Communications
+They are now a fundamentally important asset to our work. - Head of Communications

 Once this was completed, we built a function which allowed the Chamber to effectively go to its members and help them approach the web in a more modern fashion.
 The Chamber is now able to ‘host’ any one of their member or partner organisations’ sites on the back of the Chamber’s own.
 Any such partner site, crucially, has a strict separation of data at the database layer, meaning that their own user’s data was kept separate from that of the Chamber’s, and it also boasts a brand identity and theme of its own.